Connect with us

 Your child learns how to react.

 Play is powerful and reinforces social skills.
-Video games are fun and enjoyable, but cannot replace play.
+Video games are enjoyable, but cannot replace play.
 Some people are social misfits today because they did not play.
 No parent wants a weird child, and even society will throw out an odd child.
 This act is why one of the essential principles of Montessori’s Learning is play.
 The child learns by playing with things in the environment.

 Motivation is essential, and it is what keeps one going.
 It takes you out of your comfort zone.
 It allows you to overcome the stress and challenges in life.
 This is why your child must learn to be internally driven and motivated.